abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### Composing propositions

-At the heart of logic, as in category theory, is the concept of *composition* --- if we have two or more propositions that are somehow related to one another, we can combine them into one using a logical operators, like "and", "or" and "implies/entails".
+At the heart of logic, as in category theory, is the concept of *composition* --- if we have two or more propositions that are somehow related to one another, we can combine them into one using a *logical operators*, like "and", "or" and "implies/entails".

 The results will be new propositions, which we might call *composite propositions* (to emphasize the fact that they are not primary).